 The frescoes in the Peruzzi Chapel show scenes from the lives of the two Saint Johns, John the Baptist and John the Evangelist.
 They are interesting, but their condition is poor.
 At the end of the right transept, we find the Baroncelli Chapel.
 It was frescoed after 1328 by Taddeo Gaddi, who – as stated above – was a student and later a co-worker of Giotto.
 Since the chapel is dedicated to the Virgin, it should not come as a surprise that the frescoes show scenes from her life, as well as a number of annunciations.
 The altarpiece depicts the Coronation of the Virgin and has been attributed to Giotto and assistants, among them certainly Taddeo Gaddi.
 The panel is literally crammed with people: all witnesses to the coronation event, with Jesus and the Virgin painted larger to signify their importance.
 Taddeo’s son Agnolo frescoed the Castellani Chapel around the corner, as well as the Cappella Maggiore, which was already mentioned above.

-Also present in the refectory is the huge crucifix by Cimabue (ca. 1240-1302).
+In the sacristy hangs a huge crucifix by Cimabue (ca. 1240-1302).
 Cimabue was the nickname of the artist Cenni di Pepo, and he seems to have been active as both a painter and a mosaicist.
 We have seen some of his mosaics – or rather: some of the mosaics attributed to him – in the Baptistery and the Duomo in Pisa, while his painted altarpiece for the Santa Trinita is now in the Uffizi.
 His huge crucifix in the Santa Croce is known for its realistic depiction of Christ, the Virgin Mary and Saint John the Evangelist, a break with the artistic traditions of the Middle Ages.
-The crucifix was, however, heavily damaged by the great 1966 Flood that killed more than 100 people and destroyed thousands of book and works of art.
+The crucifix was, however, heavily damaged by the great 1966 Flood that killed more than 100 people and destroyed thousands of books and works of art.
 Although the crucifix was saved from destruction and partly restored, its condition is still pretty poor even today.
 Cimabue’s cross has been moved to the sacristy in 2016.

 Bronzino’s masterpiece The Descent of Christ into Limbo (1552), usually in the refectory (if I recall correctly), was in a corridor near the sacristy when I last visited the church.
 Another interesting work of art that we can find here is a large polyptych showing the Madonna and Child with ten (!) saints by Lorenzo di Niccolò (ca. 1373-1412).
-Surprisingly, I was unable to find any further information about the painting, so it is not possible for me to name all the saints.
-The one in the robes with the fleur-de-lis is probably Saint Louis of Toulouse, the one with the keys no doubt Saint Peter.
-The two saints on the extreme right are Saint Christopher and Saint Franciscus, while the saint to the left of Saint Louis is Saint John the Baptist.
-I do not know who the others are.
-A more educated guess is welcome of course.
+The saints on the left are Lawrence, Anthony the Abbot, Andrew, John the Baptist and Louis of Toulouse.
+On the right they are Saints John the Evangelist, Peter, Bartholomew, Cristopher and Franciscus of Assisi.

 Cloisters and Pazzi Chapel